• Skip to primary navigation

 (If you have an ad-blocker running, you’ll need to disable it to view the video.)

-Best Yarn for a Structured Bucket Hat
+Best Yarn for Structure

-For vibrant color options and a yarn that offers some structure for your bucket hat, Lion Brand 24/7 Cotton can't be beat.
-24/7 Cotton is mercerized which means it is both extra strong and the colors are more saturated.
+For vibrant color options and a yarn that offers some structure for your bucket hat, Lion Brand 24/7 Cotton can’t be beat.
+24/7 Cotton is mercerized, which means it is both extra strong and the colors are more saturated.

 Yarn Substitutions